-JMeter is a powerful tool in the market for testing the web and mobile applications.
+JMeter is a powerful tool in the market for testing web and mobile applications.
 It is very easy to use and doesn’t require much programming skills unless one is writing his own samplers in JMeter.
-We will be covering details of each component in upcoming series of articles.
+We will be covering the details of each component in the upcoming series of articles.

 About the Author: Thanks to Hasneet for creating this wonderful JMeter tutorial training series.
 He is working as a Quality Assurance Lead with 5+ years of extensive experience working on various testing projects.

 Continue to Part II – The second part of this tutorial is on the “JMeter Components In Details”.

 Please share your comments or questions with us.